kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 # Docs

-You should include documentation so that users know how to use your plugin
+You should include documentation so that users know how to use your plugin; **good documentation is paramount**

 * Look at any of the &ldquo;core&rdquo; plugins for best practices
 * Convention: